erlendandre/dat250-assignment2/dat250-expass2.md

 4. Confirmation of user and number of users (2)
 5. User 1 creates a new poll (and poll options) and invites user 2 to vote

-First a "bad path" is tested:
+First a "bad path" was tested:

 7. User 1 tries to vote on the poll (only user 2 has been invited)
 8. User 2 tries to vote on a non-existing poll
 9. Try to invite user to a non-existing poll
 10. Try to invite user to public poll

-Then a "happy path" is tested:
+Then a "happy path" was tested:

 11. User 2 votes
 12. User 2 changes his vote
 13. Confirm the most recent vote for User 2